945 Madison Avenue: Dining space

+For approximately 20 years, Sarabeth's operated the café there, serving breakfast and lunch.
+Its American-themed menu included cream of tomato soup, Caesar salad, and strawberry shortcake.
+Sarabeth's was known for its home-style desserts which were compared to works of art; in 2001 owner Sarabeth Levine chose to replicate works shown in a Wayne Thiebaud exhibit for her daily dessert specials.
+As well, for a time, Thiebaud's painting Pie Counter, depicting rows of American-style pies and cakes, hung at the entrance to the restaurant.
+Sarabeth's closed in January 2010, replaced by a popup operated by New York restaurateur Danny Meyer.
+The Whitney chose the new tenant in order to avoid contracting outside caterers, as Sarabeth's did not offer large-scale catering.
+In 2011, Meyer closed the popup and opened his restaurant Untitled (a business which in 2015 re-opened at the Whitney's new building in the Meatpacking District, and permanently closed in 2021).

-During 945 Madison's operation as the Met Breuer, it initially housed a pop-up Blue Bottle Coffee shop on the fifth floor.
-It later housed the restaurant Flora Bar (known before opening as Estela Breuer) in its lower level and sunken sculpture court.
-It was operated by restaurateurs Ignacio Mattos and Thomas Carter, and was critically acclaimed (with two stars from The New York Times), though hindered by news of a toxic work environment.
+Beginning in 2015 when 945 Madison held the Met Breuer, it housed a pop-up Blue Bottle Coffee shop on the fifth floor.
+It later added the restaurant Flora Bar (known before opening as Estela Breuer) in its lower level and sunken sculpture court.
+It was operated by restaurateurs Ignacio Mattos and Thomas Carter, and was critically acclaimed (with two stars from The New York Times), though it was hindered by reports of a toxic work environment.
 The space was renovated at the Met Breuer's opening at an estimated cost of $2 million.
-The restaurant and museum closed during the COVID-19 pandemic, and it was announced in February 2021 that the restaurant will not reopen when the Frick gallery opens in March.
-A cafe with light dishes and snacks, operated by Joe Coffee, will operate in the space during the Frick's tenancy.
+The restaurant and museum closed during the COVID-19 pandemic, and it was announced in February 2021 that the restaurant would not reopen when the Frick gallery opened in March.
+A café with light dishes and snacks, operated by Joe Coffee, operated in the space during the beginning of the Frick's tenancy.
+In November 2022, the café lease was transferred to the company the SisterYard.